-This course is FULL but contact us to reserve a place for 2020 or discuss your bespoke training needs.
+We are running a course on 7 – 8 September 2021, please contact us to reserve a place or discuss your bespoke training needs.

 All About Crayfish